MintuJohnsontj/HollywoodRecommenderSystem/README.md

  ## Flask Framework
  Flask is a micro web framework written in Python.
 It is classified as a microframework because it does not require particular tools or libraries.
 It has no database abstraction layer, form validation, or any other components where pre-existing third-party libraries provide common functions.
 However, Flask supports extensions that can add application features as if they were implemented in Flask itself.
 Extensions exist for object-relational mappers, form validation, upload handling, various open authentication technologies and several common framework related tools.

+### Components:
+The microframework Flask is part of the Pallets Projects (formerly Pocoo), and based on several others of them.

+#### 1. Werkzeug
+Werkzeug (German for "tool") is a utility library for the Python programming language, in other words a toolkit for Web Server Gateway Interface (WSGI) applications, and is licensed under a BSD License.
+Werkzeug can realize software objects for request, response, and utility functions.
+It can be used to build a custom software framework on top of it and supports Python 2.7 and 3.5 and later.

+#### 2. Jinja
+Main article: Jinja (template engine)
+Jinja, also by Ronacher, is a template engine for the Python programming language and is licensed under a BSD License.
+Similar to the Django web framework, it handles templates in a sandbox.

+#### 3. MarkupSafe
+MarkupSafe is a string handling library for the Python programming language, licensed under a BSD license.
+The eponymous MarkupSafe type extends the Python string type and marks its contents as "safe"; combining MarkupSafe with regular strings automatically escapes the unmarked strings, while avoiding double escaping of already marked strings.

+#### 4. ItsDangerous
+ItsDangerous is a safe data serialization library for the Python programming language, licensed under a BSD license.
+It is used to store the session of a Flask application in a cookie without allowing users to tamper with the session contents.